marwan42069/network-rising-story/character-cheat-sheets/long.md

 **Occupation:** lead engineer at Networkia, eventually Richard's CTO in his network state

-**Current residence:** mostly splits his time between Singapore and Berlin, but visits Dallas occasionally for work
+**Current residence:** mostly splits his time between Singapore and Berlin, but visits Dallas occasionally for his work with Mike

 ## PERSONALITY MATRIX
 **Choose one option from each line to create a distinct and detailed personality for your characters:**